Mekdes-cyber/Markdown/Graph Transversal Tutorial.md

-Before I give you a list of gripql operations with a description on what each one does, I think it would be beneficial to look at an example code that is written to perform transversal of a BMEG schema graph.
+Before I give you a list of gripql operations, I think it would be beneficial to look at an example code that is written to perform transversal of a BMEG schema graph.
 We will analyze the role of each operation.
 If you are familiar with the code and what it does, you can skip this part and move onto the next section.